Trending:

 A still from Netflix’s Greater Kalesh

 We all know how attached we are to our childhood homes and how our hearts literally break into pieces when we realise that house is no more ours when we have to sell it off.
-Home-coming loses its charm because we get so used to comfort of our childhood homes that every corner has a story.
+Home-coming loses its charm because you get so used to comfort of our childhood homes that you don’t want to comeback to a new city or a new house.
+Every corner of your childhood home has a story.
 It is not just a house, it is an emotion.
 And that’s exactly what happens with Twinkle Handa and also her brother.

-Yet, there are things that we can’t control and have to let go off, as life has to go on and a living has to be made.
-Greater Kalesh is a real feel-good film and most importantly it is short and sweet and no running around the bushes.
-No complex characters and nothing intense, just a simple story with loads of emotion.
+Yet, there are things that you can’t control and have to let go off, as life has to go on and a living has to be made.
+Greater Kalesh is a feel-good film and most importantly it is short and sweet and no running around the bushes.
+No complex characters and nothing intense, just a simple story with loads of emotion and some pleasant surprises.
 And that’s exactly what we need at this time of the year.

 When we have so much content on the digital platform and in cinemas that is either too sharp or just too dumb.
 Greater Kalesh, is just right.
 So, just watch it and Happy Diwali people!